raahulahlawat/Docker/Docker_Document.md

 C - Create file / Directory
 D -  Delete file / Directory

-## To show continously every changes we will make to container in every 2 second
+## To show continuously every change we will make to the container in every 2 second

 ```
 sudo watch 'docker container diff (container_id)'
 ```

-## To copy a file to container
+## To copy a file to the container

 ```
 sudo docker container cp (file_name)/(container_id):/(source_path)
 ```

-## To export container as file
+## To export container as a file
 ```
 sudo docker container export (container_id) >(file_name).tar
 ```

-## To import image from the container file
+## To import an image from the container file

 ```
 sudo docker image import (container_filename).tar (image_name)
 ```
-## To directly export a container and import as an image
+## To directly export a container and import it as an image

 ```
 sudo docker container commit --author "Name" (container_id) (image_name)
 ```

-## To pull specific version of an image
+## To pull a specific version of an image

 ```
 sudo docker pull (image_name):specific_version
 ```
-## To tag the image if we delete the first image it will contain all the files which is already installed in it
+## To tag the image if we delete the first image it will contain all the files which are already installed in it

 ```
 sudo docker image tag (image_name) (user_name)/(image_new_name)